"There are addresses. And then there are positions. And then, on rare occasion, there is this."

 At the level of 2 and 3 Cypress Court — north-facing, deep-water, dual canal frontage with bridge-free Mooloolah River and Pacific Ocean access — the comparable set is essentially empty.
 There is no equivalent offering in this precinct.
 There has never been one.

-The global arbitrage confirms it.
-Palm Beach deep-water sells at approximately $85,000 per square metre of waterfront frontage.
+The Riviera, Palm Beach, and Sydney Harbour share one structural condition: enclosed, finite, deep-water frontage that planning law cannot extend.
+Minyama's canal corridor holds the identical condition.
+Palm Beach deep-water trades at approximately $85,000 per metre of frontage.
 Sydney Harbour at $79,000.
-The Côte d’Azur at €71,000.
+The Côte d'Azur at €71,000.
 Noosa Sound at $51,000.
 Minyama canal deep-water frontage at $6,900.
-The structural logic is identical — supply permanently constrained, bridge-free ocean access, planning immunity, infrastructure confirmation.
-The price gap is not a reflection of structural inferiority.
-It is incomplete price discovery in the process of correction.
-The correction accelerates with every year of confirmed infrastructure delivery, every arrival, and every landmark transaction that resets the comparable base.
+The structural logic is identical.
+The price gap is incomplete price discovery in the process of correction.
+The structure is Riviera.
+The price discovery is not yet.

 THE LANDHOLDING AT SCALE

-No. 2 Cypress Court carries 1,034m² of land and 760m² under roof — 23% more land and 72% more house than No. 3.
+No. 2 Cypress Court carries 1,034m² of land and 760m² under roof.
 Eleven car parks.
 A private boat ramp that cannot be replicated under current planning guidelines.
 A boathouse.
 Council-approved architectural plans.
 23 metres of north-facing waterfront.

 No. 3 Cypress Court carries 840m² of land and 443m² under roof.
 Seven bedrooms.
 Three bathrooms.
-A duplex design — five-bedroom principal residence alongside a fully self-contained two-bedroom residence with its own kitchen and laundry.
+A duplex design — five-bedroom principal residence alongside a fully self-contained two-bedroom residence.
 A private pontoon.
 An inground pool.
 20 metres of north-facing waterfront.

 MARKET EVIDENCE

 39 Masthead Quay, Noosa Waters — $10,000,000, April 2026.
 986m² of land.
-389m² under roof.
-Four bedrooms.
 34 metres of north-facing canal frontage.
 One residence.
 No boat ramp.
-For $3,000,000 more than this transaction, the Cypress Court buyer acquires nearly double the land, more than three times the house, nine more bedrooms, 26% more frontage, a second complete residence, a boat ramp, a boathouse, and bridge-free Pacific Ocean access that Noosa Waters canal cannot deliver.
-Minyama is trading at a discount to Noosa Waters on a per-metre basis with structurally superior geometry.
+For $3,000,000 more, the Cypress Court buyer acquires nearly double the land, more than three times the house, nine more bedrooms, a second complete residence, a boat ramp, a boathouse, and bridge-free Pacific Ocean access that Noosa Waters canal cannot deliver.

 $13,000,000 for a rare collectible deep-water landholding of exceptional scale is not optimistic.
 It is the most intelligently positioned offering this street has seen — and the last of its kind it will ever produce.